Bedrock-OSS/bedrock-wiki/docs/concepts/entity-properties.md

 ]
 ```

--   As we observed, if the entity property "`property:string_enum_example`" value is "`first`", then the "`minecraft:scale`" entity component with a scale of 1 is applied on the entity.
+-   As we observed, if the entity property "`property:string_enum_example`" value is "`first`", then the "`minecraft:scale`" entity component with a scale of 1 is applied to the entity.
 Otherwise, if the entity property "`property:string_enum_example`" value is "`second`", the entity's scale is twice as it was.
 Then, it is similar to how it goes for the `third` value, with three times from the original scale.